konrad-jamrozik/droidmate/README.md

 * select running device.
 If device is running, `adb devices` will show it;
 * click on `Dump View Hierarchy for UI Automator`;
 * click on the top level `FrameLayout` and look at `package`.

-DroidMate also has an experimental support Android for 6.0 (API 23).
-However, when running